-The table below summarizes the differences between Track and Trend.
+The table below summarizes the differences between Track and Trend

 Track (Parameter value vs. time) Trend (Parameter value vs. event) Cumulative?
 No, resets after every acquisition Cumulative over unlimited number of acquisitions, up to two billion events Time correlates to other data?
-Yes No Monitors Frequency domain? in?
-Yes No, points are not evenly spattherefore cannot be used for Monitors parameters over multiple acquisitions?
+Yes No Monitors Frequency domain?
+Yes No, points are not evenly spaced in time and therefore cannot be used for an FFT Monitors parameters over multiple acquisitions?
 No, resets after every acquisition Yes Preserves all measurement data?
 Yes, although maximum time period that can be captured is limited by acquisition memory and sampling rate No, data can be missed during time oscilloscope takes to re-arm between acquisitions